kimmobrunfeldt/shoot/README.md

 ## Usage

 Easiest way to run shoot is to use the default *crawl* mode.
-Shoot will take

     shoot http://mypage.com

-3. Push the branch and compare the UI changes with GitHub's image diffing
+You can also specify a list of urls to shoot.

+To see differences visually, you can for example push shoot's git repository to GitHub.

 ## Install